WannabeSmith/wannabesmith.github.io/index.md

 ## Software

-Below are some software packages that I either maintain or have contributed to.
-All of these packages should be easily installable (e.g. via `pip install pkg`) and fully documented but please open issues / submit PRs / email me if my code ever gives you a hard time.
+Below are some software packages that I maintain.

 - **confseq: Confidence sequences and uniform boundaries**
 \\